-The Centre offers graduate programs leading to the award of the degree of Master of Biomedical Engineering (8600) and Doctor of Philosophy (1710).
+The Centre offers formal graduate programs leading to the award of the degree of Master of Biomedical Engineering (8600) and a Graduate Diploma in Engineering Developments (5472).
+Opportunities are provided for graduate research leading to the award of the degrees of Master of Science (2795) and Doctor of Philosophy (1710).
 The MBiomedE degree course is designed to cater for students with either a medical or engineering/science background.
 Initially, students with a medical background study basic engineering subjects such as mathematics, mechanics, electronics and computing, whilst students with a non-medical background take courses in biology, physiology, anatomy, pathology and biochemistry.
 Later, both groups choose electives from biomechanics, biophysics, biomaterials, medical instrumentation and mass transfer in medicine, as well as undertaking a research project.